ShinyTrinkets/twofold.ts/docs/readme.md

 Read a file with limit.
 Similar to the "cat" command from Linux.
 Specify start=-1 and limit=-1 to read the whole file.
-Example: <cat 'file.txt' start=0 limit=100 />
+Example: <cat 'file.txt' start=0 limit=100></cat>

 ---

 ## head (txtFile: string, { f = null, lines = 10 } = {}, meta = {})

 Read a number of lines from file.
-Similar to "head" commant from Linux.
+Similar to "head" command from Linux.
+Specify lines=-1 to read the whole file.
+Example: <head 'file.txt' lines=10 />

 ---

 ## tail (txtFile: string, { f = null, lines = 10 } = {}, meta = {})

 Read a number of lines from the end of file.
-Similar to "tail" commant from Linux.
+Similar to "tail" command from Linux.
+Specify lines=-1 to read the whole file.
+Example: <tail 'file.txt' lines=10 />

 ---